royaltm/node-ha-cache/README.md

 5.2 depending on current state

-- on state "sourcing", finish processing.
+- on state `sourcing`, finish processing.
-- on state "follower" with the same peer as sourcing, refresh timeout (2000 ms)
+- on state `follower` with the same peer as sourcing, refresh timeout (2000 ms)
-- otherwise if ANNOUNCEMENT's term >= our entry's, or state is "idle", set state to "follower", set peer, set isSourcing to true, timeout (2000 ms)
+- otherwise if ANNOUNCEMENT's term >= our entry's, or state is `idle`, set state to `follower`, set peer, set isSourcing to true, timeout (2000 ms)
 - update term if needed